UBasDev/My_Notes_App_Client/README.md

 # Hello guys, i am UCB.
-Development of this application is still ongoing.
+Development of this application is still ongoing :)